With your help, since 2009 the Bald Faced Truth

 A few success stories:

 An emergency grant was issued to cover replacement cost of $3,000 in stolen iPads from Victory Academy.
 The local non-profit school serves 28 children with autism.
 Said Tricia Hasbrook, school founder: "The Bald Faced Truth Foundation is giving back voices to many of Victory's students who use iPads on a daily basis to communicate."
+Link: Watch KATU report on grant.

 A grant was